paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-110a-domestic-violence-and-stalking.md

   (D) lost income;

-  (E) attorneys’ fees, plus any costs incurred in obtaining a civil protection order; and
+  (E) attorneys’ fees, plus any costs incurred in obtaining a civil protection order;

+  (F) veterinary services relating to physical care for the victim’s pet, service animal, emotional support animal, or horse; and

-  (F) any other losses suffered by the victim as a proximate result of the offense.
+  (G) any other losses suffered by the victim as a proximate result of the offense.

 (4) **Order mandatory.—**